JoJo-designs/good_readme_generator/README.md

 # Good readme Generator
   [![Licens](https://img.shields.io/badge/License-CC0%202.0-blue.svg)](https://opensource.org/licenses/CC0)
   ### Description
   The good readme generator is a program that can be used to build a professional readme file quickly and easily.
 It is simple to use and takes the guess work out of making a readme file.
-Inculdeing several sections, navigaton as well seveal links.
+Inculdeing several sections, navigaton as well several links.
 Content remains editiable and the program can be used meny times.
   ##### Links
   [Demo video](https://www.youtube.com/watch?v=qfyHml3bScg)